Error-correcting neural networks for semi-Lagrangian advection in the level-set method

 We conclude this experiment with a stress test.
 We compare the accuracy of our approach with the ordinary semi-Lagrangian scheme at the same ($\ell_c^{\max} = 6$) and twice the grid resolution ($\ell_c^{\max} = 7$).
 This time, the simulation lasts up to twenty revolutions.
 The resulting statistics appear in \cref{fig:results.rotation.stress.stats}.

-\Cref{fig:results.rotation.stress.stats} confirms that the machine-learning-augmented semi-Lagrangian advection is superior to the baseline scheme at a compatible grid discretization with $h_c = 2^{-6}$.
+\Cref{fig:results.rotation.stress.stats} confirms that the machine-learning-augmented semi-Lagrangian routine is superior to the baseline scheme at a compatible grid discretization with $h_c = 2^{-6}$.
 Here, the corrected trajectory remains close to the analytical solution, whereas the numerical interface vanishes right after the fifteenth revolution.
 Our strategy also outperforms the numerical accuracy at twice the resolution.
 Specifically, $\mathcal{F}_{6,8}(\cdot)$ helped reduce area loss by a factor of 2.6 by the end of the twentieth rotation.
 The latter validates that our hybrid framework minimizes the effects of unwelcome diffusion on a comparable level with a conventional solver in a discretized domain with $h_c = 2^{-7}$.
-Once more, these machine learning benefits come at a fraction of the cost required to solve the same problem in a mesh with eight-level unit-square quadtrees. \Cref{fig:results.rotation.15} closes this case study with zero-isocontour illustrations at the end of the fifteenth revolution for the three tested systems.
-Finally, \cref{fig:results.rotation.stress.stats,fig:results.rotation.15} clearly verify that our approach remains stable for all simulation times, independently from the chosen $t^{end} = 0.5$ in \Cref{alg:GenerateDataSet}.
+Once more, these machine learning benefits come at a fraction of the cost required to solve the same problem in a mesh with eight-level unit-square quadtrees.

+\Cref{fig:results.rotation.15} closes this case study with zero-isocontour illustrations at the end of the fifteenth revolution for the three tested systems.
+Finally, \cref{fig:results.rotation.stress.stats,fig:results.rotation.15} verify that our approach remains stable for all simulation times, independently from the chosen $t^{end} = 0.5$ in \Cref{alg:GenerateDataSet}.
 However, as seen in \cref{fig:results.rotation.15.nnet6}, bias artifacts can emerge as $t^n \rightarrow \infty$.
-In order to tackle this phenomenon, we plan on either enforcing physical constraints, introducing temporal information during training, or considering a different numerical transport method.
+To tackle this phenomenon, we plan to enforce physical constraints, introduce temporal information during training, or consider a different numerical transport method.